dersimn/mqtt-smarthome-webui/README.md

         -p 443:443 \
         dersimn/mqtt-smarthome-webui

-If you want to change the default ports, specify it like this: `-p 8001:80 -p 8443:443 -e "HTTPS_REDIRECT_PORT=8443"`.

 HTTPS and client-auth are optional for clients connecting via a local IP, according to [these](https://github.com/dersimn/mqtt-smarthome-webui/blob/6e419811d3bd433e5fc594e1beccaa0499fe08cf/nginx.template#L69) IP ranges.
 If you make port 80/443 public to the Internet you should definitely enable client-auth.

+### Non-default ports

+If you want to change the default ports, specify it like this: `-p 8001:80 -p 8443:443 -e "HTTPS_REDIRECT_PORT=8443"`.

+### Detailed access log

+If you provide the file `/nginx.log`, nginx will enable a more detailed access log.
+This file can be a regular file or a FIFO, to further process the logged data with e.g. Telegraf.

 ## Development